 A home storage gold IRA is a retirement account that allows you to hold and invest in gold coins without having to keep them in a central location, like a bank, depository, or brokerage.
 Instead, you store the gold in your own home.

 Many people are unsure if they can keep gold in a home storage IRA.

 How To Qualify For A Home Storage Gold IRA?

-You can opt for a home storage gold IRA but under some strict and large number of rules and regulations.
+You can opt for a home storage gold IRA but under a strict and large number of rules and regulations.

 In order to qualify for a home storage gold IRA, you need to meet these requirements:

-- You must have corporate legal counsel on retainer
+- You must have corporate legal counsel on the retainer

 - You must have a limited liability company